Assets Admin Setup Guide (Beta)

 On the custom field you want to delete, click the Delete

-icon.A confirmation screen appears stating that the action cannot be undone and all associated data with the selected custom field will be removed.
+A confirmation screen appears stating that the action cannot be undone and all associated data with the selected custom field will be removed.

 Click Delete to confirm deletion of the custom field.

-To ensure data consistency, you can define the list of options for standard dropdown fields.
+To ensure data consistency, you can define categorizes the type of document associated with the asset, such as manuals or certificates.

-In the Default Fields tab.
+Click the Default Fields tab.

-Click the Arrow
+Click the caret

 Modify the options for the Attachment Type as necessary: